 What Is Visual Impact Muscle Building?

-The catchy name of the program stresses the importance of good looks as the key factor for muscle development.
+The catchy name of the program stresses the importance of visual appeal as the foundation for muscle development.

-Visual Impact Muscle Building was designed to achieve a somewhat slimmer, but densely muscular and lean physique described by the author like as “angular”, a way to express a dense, toned look with all the skin tightly rapped around your muscles, or a lean “Hollywood look”.
+Visual Impact Muscle Building was designed to achieve a somewhat slimmer, densely muscular physique, a toned look with all the skin tightly rapped around your muscles, or a lean “Hollywood look”.

-Muscle building alone is not guarantee of a physically pleasant or even functional body as Rusty Moore points out that big and strong male bodies may not necessarily be the best looking ones.
+The underlying idea of this program is that muscle building alone is not guarantee for a good looking physique and that even the strongest male bodies may not necessarily be the best looking ones.

-The protocol of the program is allegedly designed to achieve long lasting, permanent results and has nothing to to with the usual bulk and cut of old school bodybuilding.
+The workout schedule of the program is designed to achieve long lasting, permanent results and has nothing to to with the usual bulking and cutting of old school bodybuilding.

-The program actually gives a blueprint to reach permanent low fat and definition around your muscles in a completely different way than the old, temporary and unhealthy bulk and cut system.
-More on this later.
+The blueprint is designed to reach permanent low body fat and definition around dense muscles in a completely different way.

 How Does The Program Work?

 According to the author, the greatest culprits that cause an over-sized look are the very kind of exercises that are considered the most effective for muscle growth: the dead lift and the squat.

 These two compound exercises are universally regarded as the best for overall muscle growth because of the stress they place on your body and nervous system.